 “Stressful emotions account for roughly 30 percent of all heart attacks.
 They rank at par with high blood pressure and abdominal fat, straining the heart by increasing your rate and flooding your body with high levels of potentially toxic hormones like cortisol and adrenaline.”
 (Landmark Interheart Study – a survey of heart disease in 24,000 people in 53 countries)

-“Stress from negative emotions also males the blood clot faster, adding to heart disease risk.
+“Stress from negative emotions also makes the blood clot faster, adding to heart disease risk.
 Stress can also play an indirect role in heart disease by interfering with exercise, a healthy diet and adequate sleep.”
 (Karina Davidson, Ph.D., co-director of the Center for Behavioral Cardiovascular Health at Colombia University Medical Center)

 “Anger, anxiety and depression are the main ways women channel stress, and each emotion has a profound effect on the heart.”
 (Redford Williams, MD, Director of Behavioral Research at Duke University and author of In Control.)